Before Internet, all businesses were done in the physical world. Today, with the arrival of the Internet, businesses can be done online.

 What Does An Online Business Mean?

 An online business is also known as e-business.
-Simply put, it is any kind of business activity that happens online; that is on the Internet.
+Simply put, it is any kind of business activity that happens on the Internet.

-An online business can include buying or selling a product or service online.
+An online business can include buying or selling a product or service on the Internet.
 These days, most businesses are found online.
 And they are from a wide variety of industries.

-Today, anyone can start an online business.
+Today, anyone can start a business on the World Wide Web.
 You simply start a website and sell a product, service or idea on that website.

 An Online Business Is Similar To A Traditional Brick and Mortar Business